pawlovskiii/web3_simple_storage/README.md

 ### Additional file for environment variable

 You must create a file named **.env** to put there your exported private key (no matter, which way above you choose).
-Also if you prefer working with TestNet I suggest using [MetaMask](https://metamask.io/).
-It has to be in hexadecimal version, so we put **0x** at the beginning (only when you use TestNet, in ganache is right away, so check it carefully).
+It has to be in hexadecimal version, so we put 0x at the beginning (only when you use TestNet, in ganache is right away, so check it carefully).

 ```
-export PRIVATE_KEY=0x...
+export PRIVATE_KEY=...
 ```

 **.env** has to be in the **.gitignore** file!
 Here it's done.
 Remember to put it in your projects!